-In terms of post-16 results from our Sixth Form, there was strong performance in both academic A Level subjects and also within vocational subjects.
-At A level, 99% of all entries (115 entries in total) secured A-E grades.
-70% of these entries were graded A-C.
+In terms of post-16 results from the Sixth Form, there was strong performance in both academic A Level subjects and particularly within vocational subjects.
+At A level, 96% of all entries (149 subject entries in total) secured A-E grades.
+100% of students achieved A-C grades in A Level Art (Fine Art), Art (Graphic Design), Drama and Theatre Studies and Further Maths.

-On our three Level 3 BTEC Extended Certificate programmes, all students were graded between Distinction Star and Merit, with 33% of the grades awarded at Distinction Star or Distinction.

-Students on our Level 3 CACHE Health and Social Care course secured 100% A-B grades.
+On the four Level 3 BTEC Extended Certificate programmes, 95% of students were graded between Distinction Star and Pass, with 79% of the grades awarded at Distinction Star or Distinction.
+Students on the Level 3 CACHE Health and Social Care Technical Certificate course secured 100% A-B grades.
+On the BTEC Extended Diploma in Sport (three A Level equivalent), 100% of students achieved Distinction Star to Merit outcomes.